notryanb/notryanb.github.io/_posts/2017-09-15-rust-blog-series-1.md

 [Rust]: https://www.rust-lang.org/en-US/

 For this project we'll be using [Rust Nightly], [Diesel], [Rocket], and [Postgres].

+!!!Explain Diesel && Rocket

 In an effort to keep this blog focused on writing the app, I won't be covering setting up Rust or Postgres.
 They each may come with their own issues depending on which OS you're using.
+If you're running into issues with environment setup, the rust community is very friendly and can help point you in the right direction.

+Here are some places to get help. [ List help here like gitter, irc channels, forums]

 [Rust Nightly]: https://www.rustup.rs/
 [Diesel]: http://www.diesel.rs